ZongZheJiang/EnrichPython/README.md

+### Overview

+This is the archive of the learning materials created by Enrich.

 ### Curriculum Structure

 1. Lessons 1 and 2 focus on helping participants familiarise with Python syntax, from variables, operators and loops to functions and arrays.